Rahul-Patel321/Rahul-Patel321/README.md

 ### Hi there 👋, I'm Rahul Patel

 - 🔭 I’m currently pursuing BE in Information Technology from UIET (2022 Batch), Panjab University, Chandigarh
-- 🌱 I’m currently learning Google Data Analytics Professional Certificate
+- 🌱 I have just completed Google Data Analytics Professional Certificate
 - 👯 I’m looking to collaborate on LinkedIn
 - 📫 How to reach me: LinkedIn - @https://www.linkedin.com/in/rahul-patel-933858175/
 - 😄 Pronouns: He/His